What are some key planning strategies at year-end for restricted stock, RSUs, and stock options?

 9. Your tax bracket is less than 22%.
 Your company must withhold taxes, either at the supplemental wage rate of 22% or (if it chooses) at your actual W-4 rate.
 If you want to exercise NQSOs in either December or January, exercising in December means you'll receive a refund for the excess withholding after you file your tax return (this assumes you do not have other taxable income, such as dividends and capital gains, that have no tax withholding).
 Otherwise, by exercising in January you must wait until your following year's return for the refund.

 10. You want to donate stock or cash.
-The increase in the standard deduction under tax reform can make donations this year worth more when you're trying to itemize deductions.
+The increase in the standard deduction under the TCJA can make donations this year worth more when you're trying to itemize deductions.
 The end of the year is also a time when many people consider making gifts and donations of company stock, which can be made directly or through a foundation or donor-advised fund, as explained in FAQs on this topic.
 For company stock you own, once you understand the tax rules this is often a better approach than first selling the appreciated stock and then donating the cash.